rails/rails/guides/source/active_record_validations.md

 ActiveModel::StrictValidationFailed: Name can't be blank
 ```

+Strict validations ensure that an exception is raised immediately when
+validation fails, which can be useful in situations where you want to enforce
+immediate feedback or halt processing when invalid data is encountered.
+For
+example, you might use strict validations in a scenario where invalid input
+should prevent further operations, such as when processing critical transactions
+or performing data integrity checks.

 There is also the ability to pass a custom exception to the `:strict` option.

 ```ruby